 As can be seen from figure 21 a portion of the proposed development site consists of an area of WD1 (Mixed) broadleaved woodland.
 The small woodland sections form part of the larger Shanganagh Park woodland.
 However, it is important to note that these areas of woodland are relatively young and densely planted.
 As a result of this species biodiversity within these areas is relatively low.
 Low light levels within these areas has resulted in a poorly developed underflora and the trees are overcrowded, resulting in tall slim specimens.
 Species within this area included ash (Fraxinus excelsior), sycamore (Acer pseudoplatanus), larch (Larix decidua), field maple (Acer campestre), cherry (Prunus avium), oak (Quercus robur), birch (Betula pendula), beech (Fagus sylvatica), hazel (Corylus avellana), horse chestnut (Aesculus hippocastanum), hawthorn (Crataegus monogyna) primarily with an ivy (Hedera helix) and/or bramble (Rubus fruticosus) under flora.
 Of note within the north eastern section of woodland are two freshly dug single entry burrows.
-Initial assessments appear to indicate that these are fox (Vulpes vulpes) burrows.
-However, further site visits and assessments are required.
+A camera trap confirmed that these are fox (Vulpes vulpes) burrows.
+Outside the site outline to the south east of the site within the woodland is a seasonal pond.
+During the site visit in 2022 this area was dry with no standing water.
+A hydrogeological assessment is carried out in Appendix II.